 You should not use methotrexate if you are allergic to it.
 Methotrexate should not be used to treat psoriasis or rheumatoid arthritis if you have:

 a weak immune system or bone marrow disorder; or

-Methotrexate is sometimes used to treat cancer even when patients do have one of the conditions listed above.
+Methotrexate is sometimes used to treat cancer in people who have a condition listed above.
 Your doctor will decide if this treatment is right for you.

 any type of infection; or

-Methotrexate can harm an unborn baby or cause birth defects, whether the mother or father is using methotrexate.
+Methotrexate can harm an unborn baby if the mother or the father is using methotrexate.

-If you are a woman, do not use methotrexate to treat psoriasis or rheumatoid arthritis if you are pregnant.
-You may need to have a negative pregnancy test before starting this treatment.
-Use an effective form of birth control while using methotrexate, and for at least one cycle of ovulation after your treatment ends.
+If you are a woman, you may need a pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using methotrexate and for at least 6 months after your last dose.

-Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking methotrexate.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using methotrexate.